alf-p-steinbach/NPP-plugin-Empty-files-as-Unicode/docs/README.md

 ## The plugin’s default encoding 𝘜.

-Which Unicode encoding 𝘜 currently is, is listed in the plugin’s fabolous “About…”-box.
+Which Unicode encoding 𝘜 currently is, is listed in the plugin’s fabulous “About…”-box.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![The plugin's “About”-box](images/plugin-about-box.cropped.annotated.png)